Fraser’s Guide to the William Turner Exhibition

-THe Scottish National Gallery is situated ideally between the East and West sections of Princes Street Gardens in the city centre.
+The Scottish National Gallery is situated ideally between the East and West sections of Princes Street Gardens in the city centre.
 It is easily accessible by all modes of transport, although I enjoy taking a walk through the heart of Edinburgh’s New Town.
-You may enjoy a private tour with me of the New Town, on whoch you will learn about several of the grat minds that took not just Scotland but Britain forward in the 1800s and early 1900s.
+You may enjoy a private tour with me of the New Town On that tour you will learn about several of the great minds that took not just Scotland but Britain forward in the 1800s and early 1900s.

 The gallery is wheelchair friendly with plenty of seating areas, so everyone can enjoy what it has to offer.

 About the Collection

 The Turner Exhibition at the Scottish National Gallery is unparallelled with some of his finest watercolour illustrations held on display.

 His scope of interest at various stages of his development as an artist took him around Europe, througout Northumberland the Scottish Borders and all over Scotland to create landscape and watercolour scenes that remain favourite tourist attractions to this day.